Who we are

 What we want

 We are particularly interested in hearing from a diversity of voices and perspectives.
-We also encourage unpublished writers — or writers who have previously worked in other mediums — to send in their work.
+We also encourage unpublished writers and writers who have previously worked in other mediums to send in their work.

 Stories should be at least 1000 words, and absolutely no more than 5000 words.
-Unless we have specifically solicited a longer piece from you, submissions above the 5000-word threshold will not be read.
+Unless we have specifically solicited a longer piece from you, submissions above the 5000-word threshold will be deleted unread.

 We will consider reprints, particularly if they didn’t receive a wide audience in their original venue, but we prefer stories that have not been previously published.